oubani/cheat-sheet/Blockchain/README.md

 4. Base Fee : the minimum gas price to send a transaction.
 5. the bigger the blockchain, he more secure.

-6. Sharding && Rollups needs to be understand
+6. Sharding && Rollups needs to be understand latter.

 # Solidity